 - Get travel insurance (if you can afford to travel, you can afford travel insurance) – and carry details of the travel insurance company with you.

 - Be mindful of your drinking – that’s not to say not to drink, but alcohol lowers your inhibitions and reaction time.
-And when the Sangrina is delicious, it can be easy to polish off a whole jug (and yes, I am talking from experience)
+And when the Sangria is delicious, it can be easy to polish off a whole jug (and yes, I am talking from experience)

 - Try to avoid exposing too much skin with your outfits.
 While it shouldn’t imply anything, skimpy outfits make you stand out and can encourage unwanted behaviors.
 (As I said, it shouldn’t but it can – and is something to keep in mind when you pack for your trip).
-Obviously, beaches and beach towns are the exception, but as you move further from the water, it would be best to dress more conservatively.
+Obviously, beaches and beach towns are the exceptions, but as you move further from the water, it would be best to dress more conservatively.